Hanover-CS/HC25-Caio-Montilha-Senior-Project/docs/proposal.md

   - Firebase Authentication: Simplifies the process of user verification, email/password.
   - Cloud Firestore: A real-time NoSQL database that allows me to store and sync data for my app, ideal for managing rides and user interactions.
   - Firebase Cloud Messaging: Enables push notifications to keep users informed of ride requests and updates.
+  - Firebase Cloud Storage: Firebase Cloud Storage is my choice for storing and serving user-generated content in my ridesharing app.
+It is basically built for app developers who need to store and serve user-generated content[7]
+  - Firebase Authentication Integration: Provides secure access to files using Firebase Authentication, ensuring that only authorized users can access their content.
+  - Automatic Scaling: As more users join the app, Firebase Cloud Storage automatically scales to accommodate the increased demand.
+  - High Performance: Firebase Cloud Storage is optimized for high performance, which in my case is important for a good user experience.

 ### Jetpack Compose UI App Development Toolkit
 - **Relation to my App**: Jetpack Compose is a toolkit for building native Android UI, offering a more declarative approach to designing user interfaces.
 It allows for more concise and readable code, which can speed up the development process and improve UI consistency across the app.
-Given that my ridesharing app will require a responsive and user-friendly interface, Jetpack Compose can be highly relevant[7].
+Given that my ridesharing app will require a responsive and user-friendly interface, Jetpack Compose can be highly relevant[8].
 - **Description**: UI toolkit by Google designed for building native Android applications using Kotlin.
 It allows developers to create user interfaces using a declarative programming model, what I understand from the documentation and research is that UI elements are defined in terms of how they should look based on their current state.
 - **Key Features**:
   - Declarative UI: Allows developers to describe the UI in Kotlin code, leading to more expressive UI components.
 This can speed up my project development.